nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UCXX - Recommend places and times to eat**
+**Use case: UC23 - Recommend places and times to eat**

 **MSS**

 1. User requests to <u>view the list of contacts (UC01)</u>.
 2. User requests to eat with a set of contacts.
-3. EduMate shows a list of recommendations of where and when to eat with with contacts.
+3. EduMate shows a list of recommendations of where and when to eat with contacts.

    Use case ends.